It’s January 1, 2016. Always kind of a strange day. I mean, it is a day like any other day, right.

 For me, the perfect thing to wrap my fingers around on a cold day, is bone broth.
 Of course, I do like hot chocolate, or a foamy, steamy latte.
 But these drinks are treats, to be enjoyed sparingly.
 But bone broth, well there’s another story.
 It’s just brimming with health.
 And tastes oh so cozy.
 In the last few years bone broth is even making it onto cafe menus!
 How lovely that they are catching on 😉

 Bone broth is such a healthy way of getting loads of vital nutrients.
 It is chock full of amino acids and minerals that support your immune system; as well as the gelatin, which contains collagen, which is wonderful for skin and digestive health.
 It can even reduce intestinal inflammation and heal the gut lining.
 And it can make your hair shiny 🙂 The trick to getting all this goodness out of the bones, is the addition of apple cider vinegar to the simmering water.
+To get the collagen out of the bones requires at least 8 hours of simmering, it can’t be rushed.
 Another trick: add the onion peels.
 They add a golden hue to the liquid.
 Just make sure the skins are clean, not covered in dirt.

 The rich, silky flavour of bone broth make it comfort food for me.
 My mom makes the most amazing stocks, so I grew up around soup, all the time.
 And to this day, a bowl of her beef soup with veggies and egg noodles can still make me swoon.
 I guess, if I can’t have her soup, a warm cup of bone broth is a worthy substitute.